wongjas/bolt-js/docs/authorization.md

 ---

 <div class="section-content">
-Authorization is the process of deciding which Slack credentials (such as a bot token) should be available while processing a specific incoming request.
+!Authorization is the process of deciding which Slack credentials (such as a bot token) should be available while processing a specific incoming request.

 Custom apps installed on a single workspace can simply use the `token` option at the time of `App` initialization.
 However, when your app needs to handle several tokens, such as cases where it will be installed on multiple workspaces or needs access to more than one user token, the `authorize` option should be used instead. <b>If you're using the [built-in OAuth support](#authenticating-oauth) authorization is handled by default, so you do not need to pass in an `authorize` option.</b>